adityasamant25/spring-boot-golden-examples/client-app/README.md

-# Customers Basic
+# Client App

-This module is the most basic REST based microservice that can be created with Spring Boot.
+This module is a representation of a client microservice created with Spring Boot.
+It uses the new `RestClient` introduced in Spring Framework 6.x

 ## Features
-* Based on `spring-web` library
+* Based on `spring-web` library and `RestClient` introduced in Spring Framework 6.x
 * Accompanied by stable unit and integration tests.
-Integration tests use the `WebMvcTest` framework
+Integration tests use the `WebMvcTest` and `RestClientTest` frameworks
-* Showcases custom exception handling in Spring Boot
+* Showcases Junit tests for client application by mocking server invocations
 * API documentation is auto-generated using the springdoc-openapi java library
 * Uses `spring-boot-actuator` to expose the default metrics and health information.

-## What's new in version 0.0.2
-* Aligned as per the package changes in the `common` module

 ## Quick Start